return42/sphkerneldoc/doc/articles/table_concerns.rst

 ===============

 If HTML is the only format you want to render, you could use a raw-import of a HTML table markup.
-But be aware, this breaks the separation of presentation and content.
+But be aware, this breaks the separation of *presentation from content*.
 HTML-Tables are only rendered within a HTML output.

 .. raw:: html